m2lines/gz21_ocean_momentum/examples/jupyter-notebooks/README.md

 For `generate-paper-figure-6.ipynb`, which generates figure 6b, the same call has to be run with again with `CO2=1`.
 The notebook is then asking for the data set with `CO2=0` first and the one with `CO2=1` second.

 `test-global-control.ipynb` generates figures 4, 5 and 7.
-For this, the inference step with the trained neural network has to be run both on the data with `CO2=1` and `CO2=1`.
+For this, the inference step with the trained neural network has to be run both on the data with `CO2=0` and `CO2=1`.
+The notebook needs the data processing run data first, and then the inference data.